ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

   accompanying leaf cert, issued by a known log, the SCT SHOULD be discarded

-  1. if the leaf cert is not for a domain that the server is authoritative for, the SCT MUST be discarded
+  1. if the leaf cert is not for a domain for which the server is authoritative, the SCT MUST be discarded

 Check number 1 is for detecting duplicates.
 It's important to note that the check must be on pairs of SCT and chain in order to catch different chains accompanied by the same SCT.
 \[XXX why is this important?\]

-Check number 2 is to prevent spamming attacks where an adversary can fill up the store prior to attacking a client, or a denial of service attack on the server's storage space.
+Check number 2 is to prevent DoS attacks where an adversary can fill up the store prior to attacking a client, or a denial of service attack on the server's storage space.

-Check number 3 is to help malfunctioning clients from leaking which sites they visit and additionally to prevent spamming attacks.
+Check number 3 is to help malfunctioning clients from leaking which sites they visit and additionally to prevent DoS attacks.

-Note that an HTTPS server MAY perform a certificate chain validation on a submitted certificate chain, and if it matches a trust root configured on the server (but is otherwise unknown to the server), the HTTPS server MAY store the certificate chain and MAY choose to store any submitted SCTs even if they are unable to be verified.
-The risk of spamming and denial of service can be mitigated by configuring the server with all known acceptable certificates (or certificate hashes).
+Note that an HTTPS server MAY perform a certificate chain validation on a submitted certificate chain, and if it matches a trust anchor configured on the server (but is otherwise unknown to the server), the HTTPS server MAY store the certificate chain and MAY choose to store any submitted SCTs even if they are unable to be verified.
+The risk of spamming and denial of service can be mitigated by configuring the server with all known acceptable certificates (or certificate hashes) applicable to this server.

 ### HTTPS server to auditors {#feedback-srvaud}